Submit support requests and browse self-service resources.

 Second, and arguably most important, there’s the consumer-facing part of the API.
 A properly designed API is consumer-oriented.
 It allows for effective consumption by any client that is authorized to do so.
 So, an API essentially acts as a façade to the service(s) it provides access to.
 It provides a consumer-optimized interface while hiding back-end complexity – without compromising the integrity of the back-end systems and data.

-API Lifecycle OverviewAPI creation is an important part of the API lifecycle.
+API Lifecycle OverviewAPI creation is an important part of the API lifecycle — and one of the API basics you need to know.
 But do you know everything there is to know about controlling and consuming APIs?
-Explore the hub and become an expert today. 👉 API LIFECYCLE HUB
+Explore the hubs and become an expert today. 👉 API LIFECYCLE HUB 👉 API BASICS HUB

-API creation is an important part of the API lifecycle.
+API creation is an important part of the API lifecycle — and one of the API basics you need to know.
 But do you know everything there is to know about controlling and consuming APIs?
-Explore the hub and become an expert today.
+Explore the hubs and become an expert today.

 In this blog, we will focus on the consumer-facing side of creating API products.